Siddik2202/simple_node_app_minikube-k8s/README.md

 # "nodeapp" is the release name and "./nodeapp-chart" is the chart path
 helm install nodeapp ./nodeapp-chart

+# Extra Command which used day to day life basis.
 # Install a Helm chart into the Kubernetes cluster
 # Creates a new release with the name "my-app"
 helm install my-app ./chart